 The effectiveness of protective clothing depends on the material used and how its particles are affected by energy changes.
 Solid particles gain energy when heated, they vibrate more and pass the energy to each other as they bump into each other.
 This is called conduction, which means the energy flows through the solid materials.
 Hot solid particles need more space to vibrate, so solids expand, but when they cool down they contract.

-Liquid particles are further away from each other than in solids, so conduction does not take place very well and gases can hardly conduct, as their particles are too far away from each other.
+Liquid particles are further away from each other than in solids, so conduction does not take place very well and gases can barely conduct, as their particles are too far away from each other.
 Liquids and gases are fluids, so in fluids, heat energy travels better by convection.
 When a fluid is heated, the particles move around faster.
-The fluid also expands and becomes less dense, as the particles ‘spread around’, so there are less particles in the same space.
-The hotter part of the fluid starts to rise, whereas the cooler fluid around it takes its place.
+The fluid also expands and becomes less dense, as the particles ‘spread around’, so there are fewer particles in the same space.
+The hotter part of the fluid starts to rise, and the cooler fluid around it takes its place.

 This image shows the changes of state between solids, liquids and gases:

 You can change substances from one state to another by heating or cooling.
 The freezing and melting point of a substance are always the same temperature.
 Changing from solid to liquid needs energy to break the bonds holding the particles together.